fluffy/ietf/snowflake/draft-jennings-dispatch-snowflake.md

 On the Sender Agent, the candidates thus obtained
-(i,e in the Test Candidates message) is used by the STUN client implementation to carry out connectivity checks towards the receiver.
+(i,e in the Test Candidates message) is used by the STUN client implementation to carry out the connectivity checks towards the receiver.
-The connectivity checks are performed along the media path as its done ICE.
-This opens up the required local pinholes as needed and are further maintained by the Sender for the duration of the session.
+The connectivity checks are performed along the media path as its done with ICE today.
+This opens up the required local pinholes and are further maintained by the Sender for the duration of the session.

 The Sender Agent also requests the Receiver Agent to send it a "STUN Ping" message from a given address (source of connectivity check) to a specific candidate provided in the "Test Candidates" message.
-This is done for Sender Agent verify to connectivity status results over the backchannel.
+This is done so that Sender Agent can verify the connectivity status results over the backchannel.
 This mechanism is beneficial especially for one-sided media scenarios where the Receiver Agent can't send the STUN response to the sender or if the response to STUN connectivity response was lost in transmission.

-The Sender requests the does this by sending "Stun Ping Request" message and populates the aforementioned information.
-To reciprocate, the Receiver Agent follows up with a "Stun Ping" message for all the paths for which STUN Connectiviy check was received successfully.
+The Sender does this by sending a "Stun Ping Request" message and populates the aforementioned information.
+To reciprocate, the Receiver Agent follows up with a "Stun Ping" message populated with the results for which STUN Connectiviy checks was received successfully.
-If a successful response was received from either of the flows, there is a viable path for the Sender to transmit the media.
+If a successful response were received from either of the flows, there is a viable path for the Sender to transmit the media.

-The above set of procedures are continously performed during the lifetime of the session as and whe the Receiver Agent determines there is a better candidate for receiving the media.
+The above set of procedures can be  continously performed during the lifetime of the session as and when the Receiver Agent determines a better candidate for receiving the media.
 Such a decision is totally defined by the local policies and can be performed independently of the other side.

-Also to ensure receiver's consent for sending the media, the sender should follow the procedures in XXXX_consent_freshness to get the consent and it is also RECOMMENDED that the sender perform consent procedures via  the backchannel as well by requesting the Receiver Agent to send the "Stun Ping" message providing the candidate information.
-It does so by sending the "Stun Ping Request" message for which consent is asked for.
+Also to ensure Receiver Agent's consent for receiving the media, the sender should follow the procedures in [@RFC7675] to get the consent.
+It is also RECOMMENDED that the consent be verified over the backchannel as well.
+In order to do so, the Sender Agent sends "STUN Ping Request" message with the candidate information for which consent needs to be obtained.
+In response, the Receiver Agent sends "STUN Ping" message indicating the consent status.

 Below picture captures one instance of protocol exchange where the Receiver Agent indicates the Sender Agent to carry out the connectivity checks.
-One can envision mulitple executions of the protocol as and when receiver has updated his knowledge of addresses or priorities or bandwidth availability.
+One can envision mulitple executions of the protocol as and when receiver has updated its knowledge of addresses or priorities or bandwidth availability.

 ~~~